IBM/cloud-functions-workshops/101-workshop-nodejs/README.md

 Hello, future serverless developers!

 Welcome to a course that is designed to teach you serverless computing essentials!
 Here you will learn how to develop serverless applications composed of loosely coupled microservice-like functions.
-In this course, you will be guided through several labs that demonstrate how to implement essential concepts using [IBM Cloud Functions](https://cloud.ibm.com/functions) (ICF), a Functions-as-a-Service (FaaS) platform based on [Apache OpenWhisk](https://openwhisk.apache.org/), and the [Node.js](https://nodejs.org/) ([JavaScript](https://nodejs.org/about/)) language.
+Although many cloud providers offer different implementations of serverless using cloud functions, in this course, you will be guided through several labs that demonstrate how to implement essential concepts using [IBM Cloud Functions](https://cloud.ibm.com/functions) (ICF), a Functions-as-a-Service (FaaS) platform based on [Apache OpenWhisk](https://openwhisk.apache.org/), and the [Node.js](https://nodejs.org/) ([JavaScript](https://nodejs.org/about/)) language.

 This course will also walk you through the following: